Rbfinch/grepq/README.md

     - Make sure the executable is in your `PATH` or use the full path to the executable

 ## Examples
+`grepq -h` will show you the available options and subcommands, with examples of how to use them.

 _Checksums to verify `grepq` is working correctly, using the regex file `regex.txt` and the small fastq file `small.fastq`, both located in the `examples` directory:_

+(note replace `./target/release/grepq` with `grepq` if you installed from *crates.io*)

 ```bash
 ./target/release/grepq ./examples/regex.txt ./examples/small.fastq > outfile.txt